-1. HEAT 1-1/2 cups cream, the cream cheese and 1/2 cup brown sugar in a large heavy saucepan, until bubbles form around sides of pan.
+1. HEAT 1-1/2 cups cream, the cream cheese, and 1/2 cup brown sugar in a large heavy saucepan, until bubbles form around the sides of the pan.
 Meanwhile…

 4. WHISK in the pumpkin and vanilla.
 Continue to whisk until the mixture is completely cooled.

 5. FILL the cylinder of the ice cream maker two-thirds full; freeze according to the manufacturer’s directions.
 When the ice cream is frozen, transfer it to a freezer container.
 Freeze for 2-4 hours or overnight.

 Pumpkins and other squash types originated in the Americas.
 They are among America’s oldest cultivated crops.